PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_ubuntu_server.md

 ### First boot

-It's strongly recommended to have a wired ethernet connection between your home router and RPi, and a pair of monitor and keyboard, to setup RPi's WiFi for the first time.
+When setting up RaPi's WiFi for the first time we recommended using a wired Ethernet connection between your home router and RPi, and a monitor and keyboard.

 #### Before booting

 Mount the SD card onto your computer and modify the network settings.
 Please follow the official instruction [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#3-wifi-or-ethernet).

 Now plug the SD card onto your Pi and boot for the first time.
-Make sure you have shell access to it.
-Either ssh connection over wired Ethernet, or direct accessing with keyboard and monitor is OK.
+Make sure you have shell access to the RPi - either SSH connection over wired Ethernet, or direct accessing with keyboard and monitor.

 #### WiFi region